This post may contain affiliate links. Read our disclosure policy here.

 This flavorful roasted cauliflower soup delivers all the comfort food feels you need on a cold day.
 With a few simple ingredients, you get a dreamy weeknight meal!

-When blended with a little cream, the tender florets emulsify into one smooth, creamy, and velvety soup.
+When blended with a little cream, the tender florets emulsify into one smooth, creamy, and velvety soup that’s drool-worthy.

 Ingredients